thosgood/this-weeks-finds/markdown/101-150/week123.md

 > Wiles proof."
 >
 > "Think about it.
 Once you start trying to prove a theorem, then even
-> if the mathematics is so \`pure' that it has no relevance to any
+> if the mathematics is so 'pure' that it has no relevance to any
 > other object in the universe... you've just made it relevant to
 > *yourself*.
 You have to choose *some* physical process to test the
-> theorem - whether you use a computer, or a pen and paper... or just
+> theorem --- whether you use a computer, or a pen and paper... or just
 > close your eyes and shuffle *neurotransmitters*.
 There's no such
 > thing as a proof which doesn't rely on physical events, and whether
 > they're inside or outside your skull doesn't make them any less
 > real."

-And this is just the beginning... the beginning of Greg Egan's tale of an inconsistency in the axioms of arithmetic - a "topological defect" left over in the fabric of mathematics, much like the cosmic strings or monopoles hypothesized by certain physicists thinking about the early universe - and the mathematicians who discover it and struggle to prevent a large corporation from exploiting it for their own nefarious purposes.
+And this is just the beginning... the beginning of Greg Egan's tale of an inconsistency in the axioms of arithmetic --- a "topological defect" left over in the fabric of mathematics, much like the cosmic strings or monopoles hypothesized by certain physicists thinking about the early universe --- and the mathematicians who discover it and struggle to prevent a large corporation from exploiting it for their own nefarious purposes.
 This is the title story of his new collection, "Luminous".